Chart Color Schemes

 Cooloongup is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Cooloongup is around 7,103.
-This reflects an increase of 407 people since the 2021 Census, which reported a population of 6,696.
-The change is inferred from the resident population of 7,104, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 597 persons per square kilometer.
-Cooloongup's growth rate of 6.1% since census positions it within 2.8 percentage points of the national average (8.9%).
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 93.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Cooloongup statistical area (Lv2) is around 7,127.
+This figure represents an increase of 431 people since the 2021 Census, which reported a population of 6,696.
+The increase is inferred from AreaSearch's estimation of the resident population at 7,125 following examination of the latest ERP data release by the ABS (June 2024), along with an additional validated new address since the Census date.
+This results in a population density ratio of 599 persons per square kilometer.
+The primary driver for this population growth was overseas migration, contributing approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, an above median population growth is projected for the suburb.
-By 2041, the area is expected to expand by 933 persons, reflecting a gain of 13.3% over the 17 years.
+AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, an above median population growth is projected for the Cooloongup (SA2), with an expected expansion of 937 persons to reach a total population of 8,064 by 2041.
+This reflects a gain of 13.0% in total over the 17-year period.

 Frequently Asked Questions - Population